python/cpython/Doc/library/unittest.mock.rst

 Both patch_ and patch.object_ correctly patch and restore descriptors: class methods, static methods and properties.
 You should patch these on the *class* rather than an instance.
-They also work with *some* objects that proxy attribute access, like the `django setttings object
+They also work with *some* objects that proxy attribute access, like the `django settings object
 <http://www.voidspace.org.uk/python/weblog/arch_d7_2010_12_04.shtml#e1198>`_.